TD-Dan/Sunwai/Sunwai.md

 	* *Si e an ti.* = "Measure yourself two times."

 ## Markers
-Penetoki uses markers to clarify usage of words.
+Sunwai uses markers to clarify usage of words.
 These are optional and allow for more precise communication when needed.

 ### Concept marker Le